stardewrocks/android-compatible-mods/README.md

 A list of mods that are compatible (or not!) with Android SMAPI.

+## Where to see the list

+It's linked on the sidebar twice, but it's [https://android.stardew.rocks](https://android.stardew.rocks)

 ## How to submit a mod

 1. Create an issue at [the issues tab](https://github.com/stardewrocks/android-compatible-mods/issues)